Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems

-The concept of ``first-hitting-times" or ``first-passage-times", referring to the time it takes for a stochastic signal or path to reach the target state, is fundamental in various scientific disciplines~\cite{redner_2001,Metzler_2014,Alan2013,BENICHOU2014225,Gurin2016,Bebon2023}.
-In quantum physics, this concept is often defined through repeated monitoring~\cite{Krovi20062,Dhar2015,Dhar_20152,Friedman2018,PhysRevB2023,kulkarni2023detection}, allowing the extraction of valuable information regarding the completion time of quantum processes.
-It has been extensively investigated in the context of single-particle dynamics~\cite{Krapivsky2014,Lahiri2019,Thiel20181,Yin2019,Das_2022,Das_20222,Wang2023,Kulkarni_2023,Acharya2023}.
-Within this framework, phenomena such as the Zeno limit involving rapid sampling~\cite{Dubey2021}, resonances in mean detection times, and the existence of dark states~\cite{Thiel2020} are well-documented examples of how quantum hitting times exhibit characteristics distinct from their classical counterparts.
-In certain cases, quantum hitting times can display swift detection, a highly sought-after outcome in quantum search~\cite{Krovi20062,Yin2023}.
-Despite significant progress in these areas, our understanding of this problem within the context of many-body systems remains limited~\cite{Dhar20063,Krapivsky_2018,Agranov2018,Sunghan2023,Dittel2023,walter2023thermodynamic,purkayastha2023interaction,hass2023passage}.
+The concept of first-passage time, referring to the time it takes for a stochastic signal or path to reach a target state, is fundamental in various scientific disciplines~\cite{redner_2001,Metzler_2014,Alan2013,BENICHOU2014225,Gurin2016,Bebon2023}.
+In quantum physics, this concept is often defined through repeated monitoring of the target state~\cite{Dhar_20152,Gherardini_2016,kulkarni2023detection}, allowing the extraction of valuable information regarding the completion time of quantum processes~\cite{Kempe2005,Dhar2015,Krovi20062,PhysRevB2023}.
+This measurement-defined first-passage notion is known as the quantum first detection time and has been studied extensively in single-particle dynamics~\cite{Das_2022,Das_20222,Wang2023}.
+Within this framework, well-known effects include the quantum Zeno limit~\cite{10.1063/1.523304,PhysRevLett.130.103801,PhysRevA.69.032314,Dubey2021}, oscillatory decay of the first detection probability~\cite{Thiel20181}, optimization via quantum resetting~\cite{Kulkarni_2023,Acharya2023,wald2025stochasticresettingdiscretetimequantum}, and resonance phenomena~\cite{Friedman2018,Grnbaum2013}, underscoring how quantum first detection times differ from their classical counterparts~\cite{doi:10.1080/00107151031000110776,Krapivsky2014,doi:10.1073/pnas.2402912121}.
+In certain cases, the process can display swift detection, a highly sought-after outcome in quantum search~\cite{Kempe2005,Yin2023,PhysRevE.110.034132,PhysRevResearch.7.023069,PhysRevResearch.2.033113}.
+A more challenging case is the first detection time in many-body systems~\cite{Dhar20063,Agranov2018,Sunghan2023,Dittel2023,walter2023thermodynamic,purkayastha2023interaction,hass2023passage}.
+Recent work has examined first detection times in fermionic systems~\cite{Dittel2023,walter2023thermodynamic,purkayastha2023interaction}, Ising chains~\cite{Dhar20063}, and classical interacting models~\cite{Agranov2018,Sunghan2023,hass2023passage}.
+Much of this literature focuses on asymptotic decay of the first detection probability, interpreted through thermodynamic-phase mappings~\cite{walter2023thermodynamic}, measurement-frequency-driven transitions in detection statistics~\cite{Dhar20063,purkayastha2023interaction}, or interference effects in monitored quantum dynamics~\cite{Dittel2023}.
+By contrast, the interplay between measurements and many-body interactions and the emergence of topological features in first detection times for generic monitored quantum many-body systems remain largely unexplored.